earthhero2016/compuational_physics_N2014301020108/XX1/XX1.md

 With a very strong field, the spin will align to according to the direction of the field, which requires a high temperature to disturb the ordering alignment.
 ##Conclusion
+Ising model is a simple but effective model to illustrate the ferromanetism.
+Plus, the mean field theory and the Monte Carlo mothod can both predict a phase transition for Ising model.
+However, the mean field theory failed to give an exact value of the critical temperature where the transition occurs and the exact velocity of M approaching 0, while the Monte Carlo succeeded doing these.
+In addition, other quantities such as internal energy and specific heat and the magnetization and magnetic field relation can also be investigated by Monte Carlo method.
+##Reference